MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

    The files and folders are compressed into a .zip file.

-1. Put the .zip template file in the Visual Studio project template directory.
+1. Copy the .zip file into the user project template directory.
 By default, this directory is %USERPROFILE%\Documents\Visual Studio \<version\>\Templates\ProjectTemplates.

 1. In Visual Studio, open the **New Project** dialog box and verify that your template appears.